elastx/elx-docs/content/en/docs/private-kubernetes/guides/loadbalancer.md

 # Good to know
 ## Load balancers are billable resources

-Adding services of type *LoadBalancer* will create load balancers in OpenStack, these are billable resources and you will be charged for them.
+Adding services of type *LoadBalancer* will create load balancers in OpenStack, which is a billable resource and you will be charged for them.

 ## High availability properties